TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   Edison, NJ
     *   Houston, TX
     *   Tampa, FLFIND THEATERS + MOVIE TIMES NEAR FIND MOVIE TIMES + TICKETS
-*   Movie News Featured Movie News Didja know?
-The new Star Wars ball-droid is based on R2D2 Read More In Bond News: Entire cast to be revealed Dec.
-4. what scientist wants to play a villain?
-Read More A sequel to 'Frozen is in the works...or is it?
-Plus Jake Gyllenhaal gets ripped Read More Explore More
+*   Movie News Featured Movie News Hot off the presses, a new 'Frozen' short is coming!
+Find out when you can see it in theaters Read More It's official: the Suicide Squad has been cast, and you won't believe who's starring...
+Read More Didja know?
+The new Star Wars ball-droid is based on R2D2 Read More Explore More
     *   Family
     *   FrontRunners
     *   The Hunger Games Guide